yuanqingyan/DifeCo/README.md

 ```
 ## DC mode
-First step is to evaluate the differential cooccurrence/mutual exclusion of genomic alterations between the patients with wild type PTEN (PTEN-WT) and PTEN function altered (PTEN-Alt).
+First step is to evaluate the differential cooccurrence/mutual exclusivity of genomic alterations between the patients with wild type PTEN (PTEN-WT) and PTEN function altered (PTEN-Alt).
 We set up the FDR cutoff equal to 0.1.
 ```{r, eval=TRUE}
   Result_DC<-DC.CO_Evaluation(input_data=MutDat_WoPTEN,
                               group=PTEN,